javinunger/cs336/DESIGN.md

 #ReactJS Frontend
 Our page would be very straightforward and consist of only a few components.
-At the top of the page, a component box would display instructions such as WHERE ARE YOU FROM?.
+At the top of the page, a component box would display instructions such as "WHERE ARE YOU FROM?"
 Underneath that, another component box would display an image, such as a world map, where the user would click.
 These are components rather than hard-coded elements, so that as the user clicks, the image box and instruction box would progress through the series of questions.
 A button at the very bottom would allow the user to restart.

 #MongoDB Backend
 Collections for images, documents for clicks